ShayHill/basic_colormath/README.md

 ### basic_colormath vs python.colorsys

-The `colorsys` module in the Python standard library also provides function for rgb to / from hsv and hls (*not* hsl) conversions.
+The `colorsys` module in the Python standard library also provides functions for rgb to hsv to hls (*not* hsl) conversion.
 These functions use the same math but take and return floats in different ranges.
 Colorsys assumes you are working with float in the range [0, 1] for rgb, hsv, and hls values.
 Basic_colormath assumes you are working with floats in the range [0, 255] for rgb values and [0, 365], [0, 100], [0, 100] for hsv and hsl values.
 Which is better for you will depend on where you are getting your data and where you will put the results.

 ## convenience functions